 What is Jackpot Betting and Why is it Banned?

-Jackpot Betting was introduced by LottoLand in January of this year after a government strictly opposed to online gambling in Australia passed laws specifically designed to ban the company’s primary product.
+Jackpot Betting was introduced by LottoLand in January of this year after a government strictly opposed to online gambling in Australia, who passed laws specifically designed to ban the company’s primary product.